 example, to create a v4 slice with 16 chips, you would use

 TPU v4 topology is specified using a 3-tuple which describes the number, shape, and interconnections between TPU chips.
 The following illustrations show some common TPU v4 topologies.

 Larger slices can be built from one or more 4x4x4 "cubes" of chips.

 TPU slices of a given number of chips can be configured in different ways.
-For example, a TPU slice with the AcceleratorType of v4-1024 can now be configured as: 4x4x32, 4x8x16, or 8x8x8.
+For example, a TPU slice with 512 (1024 TensorCores) chips can be configured using the following topologies: 4x4x32, 4x8x16, or 8x8x8.

 TPU v2 and v3 configurations

 - A TPU Pod slice

 A single-board TPU configuration is a standalone board with four TPU chips (eight TensorCores) with no network connections to other TPU boards.
 Single board TPUs are not part of a TPU Pod configuration and do not occupy a portion of a TPU Pod.

 TPU Pods slices

 In a TPU Pod slice, TPU chips are connected using a high-speed interconnect.
 Each TPU chip communicates directly with the other chips on the TPU device.
 The TPU software automatically handles distributing data to each TensorCore in a Pod slice.
 TPU v3 Pod slices are available with 32, 128, 512, 1024, or 2048 TensorCores.
 TPU v2 Pod slices are available with 32, 128, 256, or 512 TensorCores.